fireproof-storage/fireproof/notes/attach/12-keybag-recap.md

 ### Key Metadata Structures

+These structures form the cryptographic foundation of Fireproof's security model.
+They define how encryption keys are created, stored, retrieved, and associated with specific databases.

 *   **`KeyBagRuntime`**: The runtime configuration for key management
     *   `url: URI`: ⭐ The **primary identifier** for a Keybag instance (e.g., `indexeddb://fp-keybag`, `file:///path/to/keybag`).
 This URI's scheme (`indexeddb:`, `file:`) dictates the storage backend.
 It's derived from options, environment variables (`FP_KEYBAG_URL`), or defaults.
     *   `sthis: SuperThis`: Runtime environment access and ID generation